-In addition, there are two projects that impact future SR-91 widening projects.
-The first is the \$2.8 billion U.S. Army Corps of Engineers (Corps) Santa Ana River Mainstem project that provides flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
-The project includes many features that have already been completed, including improvements to Seven Oaks Dam, 30 miles of levees and modifications to original project features including raising the Prado Dam embankment and installation of new, larger capacity outlet works.
+A \$2.8 billion U.S. Army Corps of Engineers (USACE) project called the Santa Ana River Mainstem project is ongoing and will provide flood protection from the recently improved Prado Dam (near SR-71) to the Pacific Ocean.
+The project includes many features that have already been completed, including improvements to Seven Oaks Dam, 30 miles of levees, and modifications to original project features including raising the Prado Dam embankment and installation of new, larger capacity outlet works.
 In 2021, the Corps and Orange County Flood Control District amended a cooperative agreement which would allow the Corps to use federal funds under the Bipartisan Budget Act to complete select features of the project.
+The project is pending federal appropriations.

-SR-91 project teams have coordinated with the Corps, Orange County Flood Control District, Caltrans, and other federal, regional, and local agencies to accommodate planned SR-91 improvements adjacent to the Santa Ana River.
+Due to the adjacency of SR-91 to the Santa Ana River, project teams have coordinated with the USACE, Orange County Flood Control District, Caltrans, and other federal, regional, and local agencies to coordinate and accommodate planned SR-91 improvements.